zhengshuai1001/JiKouCompany/README.md

 Life isn’t about finding yourself.
 Life is about creating yourself.

 Courage isn't the absence of fear, but an urgent impulse to do something despite fear.

+Your big opportunity may be right where you are now.